Jani Iwamoto

 Jani Iwamoto is a former Democratic member of the Utah Senate, representing the 4th District.
 Previously she served as a council member of the Salt Lake County Council.

 Personal life, education, and career

 Iwamoto was born and raised in Salt Lake County.
 She is a third-generation Japanese American.

 She graduated from Highland High School and got a degree in mass communications from the University of Utah.
-She then obtained a legal degree from University of California at Davis.
+She then obtained a legal degree from the UC Davis School of Law.
 After graduation she practiced law as a partner and litigator in northern California.
 After living in California for several years she moved back to Utah.
 Once back in Utah she became more politically active.
 She first began working with the No! coalition, which sought to keep high level nuclear waste out of Utah.
 Later she was appointed by Governor Jon Huntsman, Jr. to serve on the Central Utah Water Conservancy District Board of Trustees, and the Court of Appeals Judicial Nominating Committee.
 Iwamoto is married and has two children, she currently resides in Holladay, Utah.